Isopach/isopach.github.io/_posts/2020-08-01-HacktivityCon-2020.md

 </details>

-Go to Hackerone's youtube channel about page.
+Go to HackerOne's youtube channel about page.
 You don't actually have to like or subscribe.

 <details>
   <summary>FLAG</summary>